 Overview

 Dr. Sean Peisert is a senior scientist at Lawrence Berkeley National Laboratory, where he leads cybersecurity research and development.
-He is also a full adjunct professor at University of California, Davis, is Deputy Director and Co-PI of Trusted CI, the NSF Cybersecurity Center of Excellence, and editor-in-chief of IEEE Security & Privacy.
+He is also a full adjunct professor at University of California, Davis, is Director and PI of Trusted CI, the NSF Cybersecurity Center of Excellence, and editor-in-chief of IEEE Security & Privacy.

 His current R&D focus includes usable and useful computer security and privacy solutions, particularly in enabling secure and privacy-preserving scientific data analysis, and improving security in high-performance computing systems, and other research cyberinfrastructure, and power grid control systems.
 His view of security is as an enabling capability that, when done properly, can allow organizations to operate more effectively.